micro-nova/AmpliPi/hw/TESTING.md

 - [ ] Power (standalone tester)
 - [ ] Preamp
   - run `./scripts/built_in_test preamp`
-  - verify digital/analog left and rights are played out zone 1
+  - verify all digital/analog left and rights are played out zone 1
     - [ ] Zone 1
-  - verify digital or analog left and rights are played out the rest of the zones
+  - verify all digital or analog left and rights are played out the rest of the zones
     - [ ] Zone 2
     - [ ] Zone 3
     - [ ] Zone 4